 In the Dominican Republic, the birthday girl usually wears a brightly-colored long dress while the other young ladies in her entourage also wear brightly-colored dresses and the young men wear colorful ties with their dark suits or tuxedos.
 It is customary for the birthday girl and escort couples to perform several choreographed dances, which may include rhythms like merengue, pop, and salsa.
 One of the main attractions in the Dominican Republic is the traditional quince cake which is of immense size and beautifully designed with very colorful decorations.

-In Ecuador, Colombia, and Venezuela, after the first dance, the choreography begins with a dance performance by the birthday teenager and her friends.
+Our Quinceaenera Planning Guide brings us to Ecuador, Colombia, and Venezuela.
+After the first dance, the choreography begins with a dance performance by the birthday teenager and her friends.
 After that, music is performed by live bands, a famous guest performer, DJs, food and drink.
 Late at night, a “crazy hour” commences.
 The party attendants put on masks and funny wigs.
 They make noises with whistles and rattles while fast-tempo music is loudly played.
 Optionally, the birthday girl may make a final surprise dance performance, either alone or accompanied.